Crimea, 11 Years later: Ukrainian human rights defenders demand accountability at Helsinki+50 Conference | ZMINA Human Rights Center

 A+ A-

-On 31 July, a side-event “Crimea: 11 years of occupation – restoring justice, reinforcing OSCE commitments” was held in Helsinki, organised by Ukrainian NGOs: the Human Rights Centre ZMINA, the Crimean Human Rights Group, Almenda Center for Civic Education, Regional Centre for Human Rights, Crimean Process, Human Rights House Crimea and the Netherlands Helsinki Committee.
+On July 31, a side event was held during the Helsinki+50 Conference “Crimea: 11 years of occupation – restoring justice, reinforcing OSCE commitments”.
+It was organized by Human Rights Centre ZMINA, Crimean Human Rights Group, Centre of Civil Education “Almenda”, Regional Centre for Human Rights, Crimean Process, Human Rights House Crimea and the Netherlands Helsinki Committee.

-The discussion focused on the colonisation of the peninsula, politically motivated persecution, militarisation of education, indoctrination of children and hate speech as a form of violation of the principles of the Helsinki Final Act.
+The discussion, moderated by an Executive Director of the Netherlands Helsinki Committee, Joeri Buhrer Tavanier, focused on the colonization of the peninsula, politically motivated persecution, militarization of education, indoctrination of children and hate speech as direct violations of the Helsinki principles.

 Kseniia Korniienko from the Regional Centre for Human Rights reminded that 11 years ago, the Russian Federation began the illegal occupation of Crimea, violating Ukraine’s sovereignty and territorial integrity, as well as the fundamental principles of the Helsinki Final Act.

-From the very first days, the occupation violates the principle of sovereign equality of states, as Russia behaves as if Crimea is its territory, imposing its legislation, institutions and identity on the population, which is de jure and de facto Ukrainian,” the human rights defender said.
+The occupation violates the principle of sovereign equality of states, as Russia behaves as if Crimea is its territory, imposing its legislation, institutions and identity on the population, which is Ukrainian,” the human rights defender said.

 She stressed that Russia’s policy in Crimea is an attempt to change the demographic composition of the peninsula through the systematic resettlement of Russian citizens: officials, judges, security forces, educators, doctors and pensioners, who are considered to be carriers of state ideology.

 This is not merely about staffing appointments, but a deliberate act of demographic engineering.
-Russia is using economic incentives, federal resettlement programmes and the displacement of Ukrainian specialists and businesses to ensure the dominance of Russian identity in the region,” Korniienko added.
-She called for the Helsinki Act to be updated, the establishment of a permanent OSCE mechanism to monitor compliance with commitments, and the adoption of a resolution recognising the demographic change in the occupied territories as illegal and demanding its cessation.
+Russia is using economic incentives, federal resettlement programs and the displacement of Ukrainian specialists and businesses to ensure the dominance of Russian identity in the region,” Korniienko added.

-Viktoriia Nesterenko, a human rights defender and Project Manager of the Human Rights Centre ZMINA, spoke about politically motivated persecution in Crimea.
+The topic was continued by Viktoriia Nesterenko, a Project Manager at the Human Rights Centre ZMINA, who spoke about the persecution of Crimean residents.

 According to her, these people are subjected to searches, abductions, torture, fabricated criminal cases – and all this is happening in conditions of complete impunity.